What is DFIR triage? (glossary)

 - Hunting commodity malware with Amcache

-A practical Amcache-first triage playbook for commodity malware on Windows endpoints — the filters that surface attacker tooling, the pivots that confirm execution, and the cross-host queries that scope the incident.
+An Amcache-first triage playbook for commodity malware on Windows.
+The filters that surface attacker tooling, the pivots that confirm execution, and the cross-host queries that scope the incident.

 - Volatility and Amcache: extracting the hive from memory images